LucasKarma/Imitation-learning/README.md

 To investigate how each algorithm responds to limited demonstration data, we trained BC and IQL on subsampled datasets of 20, 50, 100, and 200 demos (randomly selected with a fixed seed for reproducibility).

+> *Note: Each ablation run uses a single training seed (seed=1).
+Results here are not directly comparable to the multi-seed experiment above, which averages over 3 seeds.*

 | Demos | BC SR | IQL SR | BC Reward | IQL Reward |
 |---|---|---|---|---|
 | 20 | 38% | 44% | 32.94 | 25.70 |